Generic name: chlorzoxazone [ klor-ZOX-a-zone ]

 What other drugs will affect chlorzoxazone?

-Taking chlorzoxazone with other drugs that make you sleepy or slow your breathing can cause dangerous side effects or death.
-Ask your doctor before taking a sleeping pill, narcotic pain medicine, prescription cough medicine, a muscle relaxer, or medicine for anxiety, depression, or seizures.
+Using chlorzoxazone with other drugs that make you drowsy can worsen this effect.
+Ask your doctor before using opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety or seizures.

-Other drugs may interact with chlorzoxazone, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Other drugs may affect chlorzoxazone, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Tell your doctor about all your current medicines and any medicine you start or stop using.